simbricks/simbricks/doc/learn/simulator-integration/implementation/index.rst

 .. tip::
   If you're new to SimBricks and have not already read it you might want to check out our documentation :ref:`background on Adapters <sec-simulator-integration-background>`.

-As we have seen :ref:`before <sec-simulator-integration-background>` does SimBricks enable the modular connectiion and synchronization of component simulators to create virtual prototypes.
+As we have seen :ref:`before <sec-simulator-integration-background>` does SimBricks enable the modular connection and synchronization of component simulators to create virtual prototypes.

 Now we will have a look at the practical steps one has to take in order to integrate a component simulator into the SimBricks platform for the first time.
 We can divide this integration process roughly into two steps:

-1. **Adapter Implementation:** We discussed that SimBricks defines standardized interfaces and achieves simulator integration by the implementation of an Adapter between the SimBricks interface and the simulators internal abstractions.
+1. **Adapter Implementation:** We discussed that SimBricks defines standardized interfaces and achieves simulator integration by the implementation of an Adapter between the SimBricks interface and the simulator's internal abstractions.

 2. **Orchestration Framework Integration:** Once this adapter is implemented the respective simulator must be integrated into the SimBricks :ref:`sec-orchestration-framework`.
    This will allow users to easily make use of the integrated simulator within python scripts that are used by SimBricks to configure virtual prototypes.